2 Hours / 2 CEs

 • Intended Audience

-This training is designed for counselors who are dedicated to preventing and responding to adolescent and teen suicide.
-It is suitable for professionals at any stage of their counseling career, with a focus on those working in mental health, crisis intervention, and youth-oriented therapeutic services.
-The training equips participants with the knowledge and skills needed to support, assess, and intervene with children, adolescents, and families at risk for suicide across various settings.
+This training is intended for professionals dedicated to preventing and responding to adolescent and teen suicide, with a focus on those specializing in counseling, mental health, crisis intervention, and youth-focused therapeutic services.
+It is particularly relevant for individuals who provide support, assessment, and intervention for children, adolescents, and their families at risk for suicide.

 • School counselors